-Here are FIVE REASONS why you may use massage therapy as a part of your healthcare team:
+Here are FIVE REASONS why you may use massage as a part of your regular healthcare:

 - Wellness– This is a broad category that includes all of the other categories.
 It’s impossible to perform one type of massage without having an affect on the entire system as a whole.
 Stress relief, body awareness, and relaxation are all common denominators when seeking a wellness-style massage.
 Swedish and Thai are two examples of wellness massage.

 - Injury Prevention– Here massage is used to keep the body functioning as optimally as possible taking into account previous injuries and conditions that have a higher probability of re-occurring within your given sport or daily living.
 For example, if you’ve strained your hamstring in the past, the build-up of scar tissue will increase the risk of re-tearing without direct therapeutic intervention.
 Massage techniques, such as deep longitudinal stripping, (think removing knots in your hair with a comb) re-align scar tissue patterns that have developed at various angles, reducing the risk of re-injury.

 - Rehabilitation– Massage therapy is the primary way to facilitate healing from an injury.
 Healthy, skilled, therapeutic touch helps promote healing to areas that have gone through trauma by increasing circulation, down-regulating a heightened nervous system, and promoting balanced tissue integrity.
 Those healing from chronic back pain, shoulder issues, car accidents, and repetitive stress injuries use massage along with strengthening and other modalities to help get back to where they used to be prior to an injury.